 On 9 October 2012, the Group transferred corporate loans and receivables amounting to AED 1,876 million to ENBD Asset Finance Company No.1 DAC.
 However, the Group is exposed to all the credit risk and rewards associated with the transferred assets and hence the Group continues to recognise these assets within loans and receivables and the transfers are accounted for as secured financing transactions.
 The associated liability of AED 1,876 million, secured by these assets, is included under debt issued and other borrowed funds and is carried at amortised cost.
 The assets and liabilities in the entity has since been derecognised and ENBD Asset Finance Company No.1 DAC is under liquidation.
-Further, the Group through ENBD Asset Finance Company No.2 Limited, entered into a total return swap contract referencing these notes' liability, thereby retaining all the risks and rewards associated with the loan exposures.

-On 28 October 2014, the Group transferred out loans and receivables amounting to AED 918 million and through ENBD Asset Finance Company No.2 Limited, entered into a total return swap contract referencing such loans and receivables thereby retaining all the risks and rewards associated with the loan exposure.
+On 28 October 2014, the Group transferred out loans and receivables amounting to AED 918 million to ENBD Asset Finance Company No.2 Limited and through ENBD Asset Finance Company No.2 Limited, entered into a total return swap contract referencing such loans and receivables thereby retaining all the risks and rewards associated with the loan exposure.
 The funding of AED 918 million secured by these assets is included under debt issued and other borrowed funds carried at amortised cost.